STRONGER Requirements

 Responsible Conduct of Research and Rigor & Reproducibility: STRONGER students will receive instruction, training and supervision in research ethics and scientific rigor.

 Cancer conferences: Conferences are designed to promote “cross fertilization” of ideas and to facilitate networking between trainees, mentors and national experts.
-The program will emphasize the need for all trainees to effectively communicate their research and trainees will actively participate in UF Health Cancer Center seminars or conferences taking place during their tenure in the program.
+The program will emphasize the need for all trainees to effectively communicate their research and trainees will actively participate in UF Health Cancer Institute seminars or conferences taking place during their tenure in the program.

 NCI Cancer Center badge